jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 {% include image.html path="posts/1-frequency-splitter/6-combined-signal.svg" path-detail="posts/1-frequency-splitter/6-combined-signal.svg" width="50%" alt="Combined signal" %}

 Our goal is to split this signal and get the original sine waves back.
 To do so, we try the above logic and apply a low-pass filter to the signal.
 Because we are using low latency filters, we can expect the phase of the resulting sine wave to be a bit offset compared to the original.
-In fact, the closer the original signal is to the crossover frequency and the steeper the slope of the low-pass filter is, the worst the phase shift becomes.
+In fact, the closer the original signal is to the crossover frequency and the steeper the slope of the low-pass filter is, the worse the phase shift becomes.

 {% include image.html path="posts/1-frequency-splitter/7-phase-shift.svg" path-detail="posts/1-frequency-splitter/7-phase-shift.svg" width="50%" alt="Low frequency phase shift" %}